matdombrock/Tidalua/README.md

 # Scripting
 - Scripts are run periodically as the synth is running.
 - Scripts will "hot reload" as the synth is running.
-Providing a "live coding" environement.
+Providing a "live coding" environment.
 - Scripts are run in the context of the synth.
     - This means that you can access the synth's state and functions.
 - Use the `sample_num` global to get the current sample number.